lampo4ka/portal-cypress-tests/README.md

 And The user clicks on the login button
 Then The message of an incorrect username and password should be displayed

+Scenario: Lost password
+Given The user is on the login page https://wave-trial.getbynder.com/login/ When The user clicks on Lost password
+Then Reset password form should be displayed

 # Installation

 # Run in Docker